watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Subaru">

 Yup!
-Dogs are great\~ They're obedient; and they'll keep you in great shape too 'cause you'll need to walk 'em every day☆
+Dogs are great\~ They're obedient; and they'll keep you in great shape too 'cause you'll need to walk 'em every <span className="hold">day☆</span>

 </Bubble>

 <Bubble character="Nazuna">

 Rabbits are just as great!
-They're easy to take care of—and more importantly, they're super cute! ♪
+They're easy to take care of—and more importantly, they're super <span className="hold">cute! ♪</span>

 If you're a beginner, maybe a pet you can keep indoors—like a hamster—would be good.
 I heard hedgehogs are easy to take care of too.